kaistcbfg/scAVENGERS/README.md

 ## Overview
 scAVENGERS demultiplexes snATAC-seq data by genotype, referring to the variant information.

 The pipeline is composed of four stages: calling variants, making count matrices for each cell barcode and loci, clustering the cell barcodes, and detecting doublets.
-The stages are implemented in a snakemake pipeline.
+These stages are implemented in a snakemake pipeline (https://snakemake.github.io/).

 The generative model is based on data generating process of snATAC-seq reads: the attachment of the reads to barcode sequences and the following PCR amplification of the reads.

 ## Requirements
-scAVENGERS is intended to run at Linux with bash support.
 The program is successfully tested under the environment below.
 These requirements are provided in a conda environment and a shell script.
 |name|version|remarks|
 |---|---|---|
 |**External tools**|